-But later when I moved to Finland and started craving for homemade spicy food, I craved for this curry too.
+But later when I moved to Noridcs and started craving for homemade spicy food, then I craved for this curry too.
 Many times when I saw fresh turmeric roots at the grocery stores here, it took my desperation to another level.
-And every single time I saw them, I seriously yearned for that turmeric curry Varsha used to bring in her lunch box.
+And every single time I saw them, I seriously yearned for that turmeric curry (haldi ki sabji) Varsha used to bring in her lunch box.

 But now when I think about it, I could not find a single reason about what took me so long that I didn’t ask her about this recipe earlier.

 So finally last month I called to Varsha for the recipe, and asked if she knows about how to make that same fresh authentic turmeric root curry.
 And this is how it happened.